Tripadvisor’s trending destinations show how travel tastes are changing in 2022

 While last year’s trending destinations also featured its fair share of beaches, many were lower profile—Sanya, China; Kas, Turkey; and Guadeloupe, France, for example, saw more interest in 2021, as well as the Smoky Mountain town of Gatlinburg, Tennessee, and the thrill-sports paradise of Queenstown, New Zealand, where much of the Lord of the Rings movie trilogy was filmed.

 Last year, outdoor adventures were also in vogue—enough so that Tripadvisor created a new ranking just for National Parks.
-But this year, major commercial capitals dominated: The most popular destination worldwide was Dubai, in the United Arab Emirates—a glittering city filled with tourists, towering resorts, and luxury shopping, and another place that moved to court nomadic workers.
+But this year, major commercial capitals dominated: The most popular destination worldwide was Dubai, in the United Arab Emirates—a glimmering mecca filled with tourists, towering resorts, and luxury shopping, and another city that moved to court nomadic workers.
+In second place was the busy metropolis of London, England.

 Within the United States, 2022’s most popular destinations included Las Vegas, Nevada, which took the top spot, as well as other bustling hubs like New York, New York; New Orleans, Louisiana; and Nashville, Tennessee.